ksharindam/quikprint/README.md

-# Quik Print
+# QuikPrint
-Simple Qt frontend of lp command for using with HP Deskjet 2130 series
+Simple Qt frontend of lp command for using with HP Deskjet and Brother inkjet printers

 ### Dependencies
-* python-qt4
+* python3-pyqt4
 * cups

 ### Install
 Open terminal and change directory to quikprint-master.
 Then run...
-`pip install --user .`
+`pip3 install --user .`

 ### Uninstall
-`pip uninstall quikprint`
+`pip3 uninstall quikprint`

 ### Print a File
 To print a file right click the file in file manager and select _Open With..._ Quik Print